In communities across the state, Vermonters are working together to reduce tobacco use.

 Community coalitions are funded by the Vermont Department of Health through an annual competitive grant process.
 These community grants are awarded each fiscal year to support local tobacco control efforts.

-If your community would like more information about the state's coalition work and support, contact:
+For more information about the state's coalition work and support, contact:

 Community Tobacco Specialist